What Is a Business Model Canvas?

 What Forms a Business Model Canvas?

 The parts of a business model canvas are primarily strategic and aspirational.
-They must not attempt to portray fine details of a company’s overarching goals.
+They must refrain from attempting to portray fine details of a company’s overarching goals.

 Ideally, the canvas should describe a broad image of the customers and the product, including the value proposition.
 Essentially, the canvas acts as an outline of how the product will benefit the customer.